4ms/metamodule-core-modules/doc/4ms-coremodules-manual.md

   pressing it can stop, restart, or pause playback (selectable by the Play Retrig Mode setting)
 * **Loop:** Button to toggle looping mode.
-In looping mode, the sample will play back from the beginning after reaching the end.
+In looping mode, the sample will play from the beginning after reaching the end.

 ### Jacks

 * **Play Jack:**  A trigger or rising edge of a gate on this jack has the same effect as pressing the Play button.
 * **Loop Jack:**  A trigger or rising edge of a gate on this jack toggles looping mode.
-* **Play Gate:** Gate output which goes high when the sample is playing, and low when it's stopped or paused.
-When re-triggering, the gate will go low briefly.
-The Play Gate will not go low when a sample loops.
+* **Play Gate:** Gate output which goes high when the sample is playing, and low when it's stopped or paused (but not when the sample loops).
+When Play Retrig Mode is set to Re-trigger, the gate will go low briefly when re-triggered.
 * **End:** Trigger output which fires when the sample ends or stops.
 An End trigger will fire when the sample loops, when re-triggered, or playback stops.
 No trigger fires when the sample is paused.